Travel details

 Kaymaklı Underground City

-A vast underground labyrinth city built by people who once escaped persecution.
+A huge underground labyrinth city built by people who once fled persecution.

-The structure, reaching up to eight levels, cleverly includes residences, churches, and storage rooms.
+The structure, extending up to eight levels, cleverly contains residences, churches, and storage rooms.

-As you proceed through narrow passages, an astonishing experience awaits where you encounter the lifestyles and ingenuity of ancient times.
+As you progress through narrow passages, you will encounter a surprising experience that reveals the daily life and ingenuity of ancient people.

 [Japanese Guide]